mviereck/x11docker/README.md

 - `kaptain`:  x11docker-gui
 - `xserver-xorg-legacy`: needed on Ubuntu 16.04 and higher for option `--xorg`

 Pulseaudio sound (option `--pulseaudio`) and OpenGL hardware acceleration (options `--gpu` and `--virtualgl`) have dependencies in image, too.
 See below.
-Option `--xpra-attach` needs xpra to be installed on host (at least v 0.17.6) and in image.
+Special options `--xpra-image`, `--xorg-image` and `--xdummy-image` need X or xpra to be installed in image.
+See below.

 #X servers to choose from
 x11docker creates a new X server on a new X socket.
 Instead of using display :0 from host, docker images will run on segregated display :1 or display :2 ... (with exception from option `--hostdisplay`)